 If you want an exciting career helping others achieve their fitness goals, start with this NASM Certified Personal Trainer and Exam Preparation course.
-It's a unique online course that prepares you for the National Academy of Sports Medicine (NASM) exam.
+It's a unique online personal training course that prepares you for the National Academy of Sports Medicine (NASM) exam.
 The NCCA-accredited NASM personal trainer certification is one of the most respected in the health and fitness industry.
 Start with this prep course to become a certified personal trainer (CPT) and reach your career goals.

 George Mason University

 - NASM Certified Personal Trainer

 - Mastery of health and fitness topics, including nutrition, program design, human movement science, and fitness assessments, among others

 - Teaching, customer service, and first aid skills

 - Organizational and communication skills